peter88213/novelyst/docs/help/arcs.md

 ## How to delete arcs

-Currently, arc defining chapters are automatically created for arc names assigned to scenes.
-This is why you cannot delete arc defining chapters unless all scene associations are removed.

 1. Select the "Todo" chapter defining the arc you want to remove.
-2. In the right pane, click **Clear scene assignments**.
-3. Delete the selected chapter.
+2. Delete the selected chapter.
+Children (points) are moved to the "Trash" chapter.

 ## How to rename arcs

-Since the arc name is internally used as a key for scene associations, this associations would be deleted when simply changing an arc's name.
-So if the arc you want to rename is associated to a lot of scenes, it might be the best way to create a new arc and copy the scene associations using the [novelyst_matrix](https://peter88213.github.io/novelyst_matrix/) plugin.

 1. Select the "Todo" chapter defining the arc you want to rename.
 2. In the right pane, change the arc's name into the **Arc name** entry.
-3. You might want to edit the chapter title, removing the old arc prefix.
+3. After having applied the change, you might want to edit the chapter title, removing the old arc prefix.

 ## How to create arc points